ethanimproving/Family-Ideas/Goals/Projects/Unbound Preaching/Ideas/Activity malls.md

 ---
 dg-publish: true
-dg-created: Sep 22, 2018, 13:09 PM
+dg-created: Sep 22, 2018, 1:09 PM
-dg-updated: Sep 22, 2018, 13:09 PM
+dg-updated: Sep 22, 2018, 1:09 PM
 ---

 They should have activities in malls.
-Gamerooms and a pool and courts.
+Game rooms and a pool and courts.